mrponuk/CC4D/README.md

 ## Documentation

-- You can see a basic tutorial for creating markdown files for the posts / projects [here](docs/markdown-tutorial.md).
+- You can see a basic tutorial for creating html files for the blog / projects [here](docs/html-tutorial.md).
 - There is also a basic tutorial for adding team members to the Our Team page [here](docs/teams-tutorial.md).

 ## Bugs and Issues